 Sleep paralysis has a long and strange history.

 Sleep paralysis is a phenomenon that’s been around since the early 19th Century, when theologians and philosophers wrote about what they believed to be a very real demonic experience.
 For centuries, people believed that sleep paralysis occurred when demons sat on their chests, or in instances of witchcraft or demonic posession.
 Only later did many decide that bad meat or cheap wine might be the cause.

 Scientists still aren’t sure what causes sleep paralysis.

-- The when but not the why.
-Today, doctors and scientists know that sleep paralysis has to do with REM sleep.
-It can be brought on by an interruption in the sleep pattern.
-They know that it may be inherited and that if you have twin who has experienced it, the odds that you will just went up.
-The thought is that sleep paralysis is a combination of your genes and environmental factors.
-But, they really don’t know it all.
+Today, doctors and scientists know that sleep paralysis has to do with the transition between REM and NREM sleep, and is most likely brought on by an interruption in the normal sleep pattern.
+They know that it may be inherited and that if you have twin who has experienced it, the odds that you will as well are notably higher.
+Despite knowing some of the commonalities among sleep paralysis sufferers, they still aren’t entirely sure what causes the phenomenon in the first place.